Report: Silicon Valley tech economy booming

 And unlike 15 years ago when the tech sector spiked and then crashed, this time economists say there’s a solid economic base.

-The report shows that with the income and population growth, low-wage earners are being priced out of housing, roadways are increasingly congested, and public rail service is overwhelmed throughout the greater Bay Area.
+The report shows that with the income and population growth, low wage earners are being priced out of housing, roadways are increasingly congested, and public rail service is overwhelmed throughout the greater Bay Area.

-In addition, the income gap is the largest in the U.S., with world-class firms paying top wages to computer scientists while those who work for them, such as housekeepers, landscapers or caretakers, haven’t seen significant wage increases.
+In addition, the income gap is the largest in the U.S., with world-class firms paying top wages to computer scientists while those who work for them, as housekeepers, landscapers or caretakers, haven’t seen significant wage increases.
 Thus almost one out of three households needs food or shelter subsidies.

 “The gap is growing, not because most people are doing worse here, but because people at the top are growing faster,” said economist Stephen Levy, who directs the Center for the Continuing Study of the California Economy.